zzmrl/aiva/README.md

 ## Requirements

+* `docker` and `docker-compose` installed on the system

 Ensure you have all necessary secret files:

 * `./secrets/postgres_password`
 * `./secrets/postgres_user`

 They can contain any values but they should be kept static once initialized.

+## Usage

+`docker compose up` to start a complete production environment

+## Development

+Requires

+* `bun` to run development servers,
+* `docker` and `docker-compose` only required to run database container

+Run `scripts/dev` to build the database in docker and launch development servers for the API and web UI.

 ## Components
 * Processing Backend and API